-This is where your proposition comes in.
-There is huge benefit in regularly and critically evaluating your advice proposition.
-Is it strong enough?
+It always come back to your proposition and what you offer to clients… Business usually goes a little client from mid-December to mid-January.
+Use this time wisely.
 Are there more valuable services that you could offer, which would allow you charge more?
 Or are you delivering the right services to your customers, but they are simply not aware of them as a result of poor communication by you?
-If you can improve your proposition and your clients’ knowledge and engagement with it, can you charge more and comfortably justify doing so?
+If you can improve your proposition and your clients’ knowledge and engagement with it, can you deliver additional services, charge more and comfortably justify doing so?

 I suggest you take some time out to review your proposition and how you are communicating it.
 You may be pleasantly surprised when you actually visualise the depth of services that you offer and the value that you are adding.